 The Scientific Method – Does it Deliver Truth?

-The below is a modified version of a response I wrote recently on Google+ in response to a question about the conflict between reason and faith.
-The response is also detailed in my recent book Uncommon Wisdom.
-This essay will argue that the manner in which science has construed the use of reason (and experience) – …
+The below is a response to the question about the conflict between reason and faith.
+It is also detailed in the book Uncommon Wisdom.
+The gist of the argument is that the manner in which science has construed the use of reason (and experience) – i.e., the path to discovery – cannot deliver truth.
+There is, …